Preventing Falls in Older Adults Who Take High-Risk Medicines

 - Muscle relaxants, such as carisoprodol, cyclobenzaprine, and methocarbamol.

-- Anxiety medicine, such as alprazolam, chlordiazepoxide, and diazepam.
+- Anxiety medicine, such as alprazolam, lorazepam, and oxazepam.

 - Sleep medicine, such as zaleplon and zolpidem.

-- Over-the-counter allergy medicines that use diphenhydramine or chlorpheniramine.
+- Over-the-counter allergy and cold medicines that contain ingredients that may cause drowsiness, such as chlorpheniramine or diphenhydramine.
 Some medicines for sleep or pain also use diphenhydramine.

 How can you prevent falls when you take high-risk medicine?